rawhex/hidiot.com/_docs/getting_tactile/improving_our_switch.md

 ### Using a tact switch as an on/off button

 So far we've learned how to use the tact switches to do some basic control.
 What if we just want to push a single button to turn the LED on or off?
-We can do this by keeping track of what's happening.
-If we use variables to store information about our HIDIOT's state, we can use logical operators to act based on the state.
+We can do this by keeping track of what's happening using a variable.
+We can use the logical operators from the last section to act based on certain conditions, like pushing or releasing S1 an odd or even number of times.
 The result will be something called an **alternating action switch**.

 Firstly, we'll need to add some global variables where we defined ```but1State```: